 - Gain a stronger understanding of yourself, including your own ecological identity and sense of place, and enhance your educational and leadership philosophies

 - Cultivate an understanding of sustainability issues as interconnected, holistic, and relational, develop stronger systems thinking, and appreciate the importance of multiple perspectives

 - Create strategies for working with diverse groups to create change, understand how power, privilege and justice impact relationships, develop sustainability networks and partnerships

 - Develop a toolkit for enacting sustainable change, including educational tools and leadership skills

 The Educational Leadership and Policy Department (ELP) offers a master of science or master of arts* in education with a specialization in Leadership for Sustainability Education (LSE).
 Please send initial inquiries about the LSE program to firstname.lastname@example.org

-The program is accepting applications for fall 2014.
-The deadline to apply is February 15, 2014.
+The program is no longer accepting applications for fall 2014.
+The deadline to apply was February 15, 2014.